3rd Grade Curriculum

 Music

 Ear training, singing, and the study of rhythm continue through the Kodaly method.
 Students sing hymns, folk songs, and spirituals and learn to hear, decode, notate, and improvise music with an ever-increased depth of understanding and difficulty.
 Third graders use their developing musicianship skills to notate melodic and rhythmic patterns.
-Students play Orff instrumentation to enhance their auditory skills and eye-hand coordination while playing and recognizing melodic and rhythmic patterns founded in ancient Greece by Pythagoras.
+Students play Orff instrumentation to enhance their auditory skills and hand-eye coordination while playing and recognizing melodic and rhythmic patterns founded in ancient Greece by Pythagoras.

 Classical symphonies are used as a means to explore elements of music, such as dynamics, melody, form, tempo, meter, and rhythm.
 Students explore these elements as they study the stories in the Old Testament and, in particular, the story of God’s chosen people, Israel; this study enhances and further deepens their appreciation for and understanding of biblical history.